Authress-Engineering/mirri.js/README.md

 ```

 ### Schedule auto rotate
 Rotate the access key associated with the profile on a schedule.
 The default is weekly rotate.
 Frequency is a crontab frequency.
-You must have mirri on your path for default scheduling to work.
+You must have `mirri` and `node` on your path for default scheduling to work.
 If using
 cron this means having something like this `PATH=/home/wparad/.nvm/versions/node/v8.4.0/bin:/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin` specified.
 Cron uses a reduced path.
 If you don't
 wish to specify a path in your crontab instead pass `-p` as an option.
 Options: